Adarsh2425/Gujarat-education-aid/README.md

 # Gujarat-education-aid
-this project is a complete project with ai and ui for android and web
+ project with ai and ui for android and web

 UI
 https://www.collegedekho.com/